fadushin/esp8266/micropython/daemons/README.md

 # Micropython HTTP daemon

 This set of modules provides a simple HTTP framework and server, providing an HTTP interface into your ESP8266.
-Having an HTTP server allows developers to create management consoles into their ESP8266 devices, which can be very useful for configuration and troubleshooting devices, or even for bootstrapping them from an initial state.
+Having an HTTP server allows developers to create management consoles for their ESP8266 devices, which can be very useful for configuration and troubleshooting devices, or even for bootstrapping them from an initial state.

 By itself, the `uhttpd` module is just a TCP server and framework for adding handlers to process HTTP requests.
-The actual servicing of HTTP requests is done by installing handlers, which are configured in the `uhttpd` server.
+The actual servicing of HTTP requests is done by installing handlers, which are passed to the `uhttpd` server at creation time.
 It's the handlers that actually do the heavy lifting when it comes to servicing HTTP requests.

 This package includes handlers for servicing files on the micropython file system (e.g., HTML, Javascript, CSS, etc), as well as handlers for managing REST-ful API calls, essential components in any modern web-based application.

 A driving design goal of this package is to have minimal impact on the ESP8266 device, itself, and to provide the tools that allow developers to implement rich client-side applications.
-Be design, web applications built with this framework should do as little work as possible on the server side, but should instead make use of modern web technologies to allow the web client or browser to perform significant parts of business logic.
+By design, web applications built with this framework should do as little work as possible on the server side, but should instead make use of modern web technologies to allow the web client or browser to perform significant parts of business logic.
 In most cases, the web clients will have far more memory and compute resources than the ESP8266 device, itself, so it is wise to keep as much logic as possible on the client side.

 > Warning: This software provides _no security_ for your applications.
 When this software is running, any machine on your network may connect to your ESP8266 and browse the parts of the file system you expose through configuration, including possibly sensitive security credentials stored in plain text.
 AS WRITTEN, THIS SOFTWARE IS NOT INTENDED FOR USE IN AN UNTRUSTED NETWORK!